Kapakahi/Cleos-World/README.md

 py game.py
 ```

 3. Catch some mice and eat some cheese!
+Make Cleo happy!

 ## Built With